ducquando/learn-swift/README.md

 *Return values* are the value that a function returns rather than doing other actions such as printing.
 Return values are extremely flexible in Swift as you can return nothing, one value, or multiple values.

-##### a.
-Function Without Return Value

-Functions aren’t required to define a return type.
-When a function doesn't have a return type means it doesn’t return a value.
-Therefore, its definition doesn’t include the return arrow (->) or a return type.

 ```swift
 // Example of a function with no return value